 The ground appears to have been sold off in a very haphazard manner with plot 1 being next to plot 365.
 However, this may have been the result of people being buried among the military graves already existing.
 The cemetery was consecrated by Bishop Grey on 30 August 1850 when he came to celebrate the first Confirmations in the new church.

 In January 1898, this cemetery was closed for new interments except for those who had space in family plots.
 By then even the pathways between the original plots had been sold off.
-The last known internment was of ashes in the nineteen sixties.
+The last known internment was of ashes in the 1960s.

 In 1963, the Historical Society recommended certain proposals to upgrade the cemetery and some of the ideas were carried out but careless felling of oversized trees caused more damage and the work was halted before it was finished.